A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection

 \section{Heterodyne Axion Detection}

 The heterodyne approach to axion detection was first considered in 2010 by Sikivie~\cite{Sikivie:2010fa}, who focused on the case of $\sim \mathrm{GHz}$ axions, in the regime $\omega_0 \ll \omega_1 \approx m_a$.
 In this case, it was found that heterodyne detection did not provide advantages over the traditional cavity haloscope.
 A decade later, it was realized that for lighter axions, $m_a \ll \omega_0 \approx \omega_1$, the heterodyne approach yields a parametrically enhanced signal power compared to alternatives using a static background field.
-Several works analyzed the potential sensitivity of this approach~\cite{Berlin:2019ahk,Lasenby:2019prg,Berlin:2020vrk}, exploring cavity designs and noise sources.
-Here we will briefly review the factors that determine the signal and noise, to establish notation for the following sections.
+Several works analyzed the potential sensitivity of this approach~\cite{Berlin:2019ahk,Lasenby:2019prg,Berlin:2020vrk}, exploring cavity designs and noise sources.\footnote{Earlier, Refs.~\cite{Goryachev:2018vjt,PhysRevLett.126.081803} (with corrections in Refs.~\cite{THOMSON2021100787,PhysRevLett.127.019901}) proposed driving two modes of a cavity and measuring frequency shifts induced by axion dark matter.
+We will call this the ``frequency technique'', in contrast to the ``power technique'' which is the focus of this work.} Here we will briefly review the factors that determine the signal and noise, to establish notation for the following sections.